The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Results

-\citet{liu2025exploring} study the telephone game effect using 15 agents, where the first agent receives the original message and conveys it to the next agent in their own words, forming a chain.
-A key issue arises in the \textbf{Min-Control} principle: the original instruction explicitly asks agents to transmit the message ``as accurately as possible,'' which likely reduced memory distortion.
+\citet{liu2025exploring} study how information undergoes systematic distortion during serial transmission using 15 agents.
+The first agent receives the original message and conveys it to the next agent in their own words, forming a chain.
+However, our audit identifies a critical violation of the \textit{Minimal-Control} principle: agents were explicitly instructed to transmit information ``as accurately as possible.''
+We argue that this prescriptive constraint conflates the model's inherent linguistic fidelity with mere task-oriented compliance, thereby masking the natural entropy of human-like communication.

-This design choice may explain why the paper reports that ``LLMs perform well in preserving message accuracy.''
-In our reproduction, we remove this steering instruction and additionally introduce a reversed variant, where agents are instructed to pass the message ``as inaccurately as possible.''
-This reversal intentionally pushed the model toward the opposite extreme to test the boundaries of distortion.
-We quantify information loss by measuring cosine semantic similarity with the original message at each round.
-As shown in Fig~\ref{fig:telephone-game}, our results diverge substantially from the original findings.
-Both the no-instruction and reverse-instruction settings exhibit greater information distortion compared to the original design, suggesting that LLM agents by default corrupt messages more severely than previously assumed.
+To isolate the effect of this methodological artifact, we conducted a three-arm reproduction: (1) the \textbf{Original} steered condition; (2) a {\methodname}-compliant (No-Instruction) condition where the accuracy directive was removed to allow for natural agentic autonomy; and (3) a \textbf{Reverse-Control} condition where agents were prompted to be ``as inaccurate as possible'' to establish the bounds of model-driven distortion.
+We quantified information decay via cosine semantic similarity across transmission rounds, employing a mixed-effects regression model ($Fidelity \sim Condition \times Turn + (1 | Run)$) to account for nested dependencies.

+As illustrated in Fig~\ref{fig:telephone-game}, the reported ``accuracy'' in previous work vanished upon the removal of steering instructions.
+Under the {\methodname}-compliant setting, the semantic fidelity dropped significantly faster than in the original study, revealing a natural propensity for cumulative distortion that was previously suppressed ($\beta = 0.011$; $z = 4.165$; $p < 0.0001$; $n = 20$).
+Intriguingly, the trajectory of the {\methodname}-compliant group more closely mirrored the Reverse-Control baseline (no statistical difference; $\beta = 0.044$; $z = 1.755$; $p = 0.079$; $n = 20$) than the Original steered group in several rounds.
+These results suggest that the ``high-fidelity rumor chains'' reported in existing literature are not emergent social properties of LLM agents, but rather instructional artifacts produced by prompting.